emissary-ingress/emissary/reference/modules.md

     service: ambassador
 ```

-## The `ambassador` module
+## The `ambassador Module`

-The [`ambassador`](/reference/core/ambassador) module covers general configuration options for Ambassador Edge Stack as a whole.
+The [`ambassador Module`](/reference/core/ambassador) covers general configuration options for Ambassador Edge Stack as a whole.
 These configuration options generally pertain to routing, protocol support, and the like.
 Most of these options are likely of interest to operations.

-## The `tls` module
+## The `tls` Module

 The ['tls'](/reference/core/tls) module covers TLS configuration.